John Philpot Curran: Bitterness of his final years

 Curran was appointed Master of the Rolls in Ireland, in 1806, following Pitt's replacement by a more liberal cabinet.
 It was a highly remunerative office in the Irish Chancery, subsequently offered to, and refused, by Daniel O'Connell.

 In 1812, friends persuaded Curran to stand for Newry as the parliamentary candidate for Catholic emancipation and reform.
 There was popular enthusiasm: days before the election, his approaching carriage was reportedly greeted 2 miles from the town by a crowd of 3,000.
 But among the few hundred registered voters, the sitting Tory MP, General Francis Needham, prevailed.
 Accepting defeat, Curran declared "under circumstances like the present, under such rulers and in such a state of popular representation, or rather misrepresentation, I am perfectly convinced that no force of any individual, or even of many joined together, could do much to serve us, or save us".

-In 1814, he retired and moved to London where he enjoyed the society of Thomas Erskine (his English counterpart in the defence of radicals and reformers), John Horne Took, Richard Brinsley Sheridan, the Prince Regent, William Godwin and Thomas Moore (Ireland's national bard).
+In 1814, he retired and moved to London where he enjoyed the society of Thomas Erskine (his English counterpart in the defence of radicals and reformers), John Horne Took, Richard Brinsley Sheridan, the Prince Regent, William Godwin and (notwithstanding his sympathies, expressed in verse, for Curran's estranged daughter Sarah)Thomas Moore.
 But his latter days were embittered both by domestic troubles and by political disappointment and despair:Everything I see disgusts and depresses me: I look back at the streaming of blood for so many years, and everything everywhere relapse into its former degradation--France rechained, Spain again saddled for the priests, and Ireland, like a bastinadoed elephant, kneeling to receive the paltry rider.In the summer of 1817, he was seized by paralysis while dining at the table of Thomas Moore.
 He died on 14 October 1817, aged 67.
 A few days before his death, at the mention of Irish politics he had hung his head and burst into tears.